wq/django-data-wizard/README.md

 }
 ```

-Note that the `status` field is directly derived from the underlying [Celery task state].
+The potential values for the  `status` field are the same as common [Celery task states], even when not using the `celery` backend.
 When running an `auto` task, the result is `SUCCESS` whenever the task ends without errors, even if there is additional input needed to fully complete the run.

 The default [run_auto.html] and [run_data.html] templates include a `<progress>` element for use with [wq/progress.js] and the status task.